openlegend/core-rules/core/src/03-banes-boons/01-chapter-three.md

 -
 -
 -
- number of summoned creatures is equal to your invoking attribute score.
-Feats and other abilities cannot increase this limit.

 - **Special:** These minions cannot be healed if they reach zero hit points.
 They are permanently dead.
 Additionally, creatures summoned by this boon cannot invoke it.
 Multi-targeting for this boon does not work as it does for other boons.
 You may use a single invocation to summon multiple creatures.
 For each additional creature summoned beyond the first, you suffer an additional disadvantage 2 on your action roll to invoke.
 Any effect that modifies multi-targeting penalties will work as normal in offsetting this disadvantage.